A lung scan is a

 perfusion scan matches air flow on a ventilation scan.
 A mismatch between the

-ventilation and perfusion scans may indicate a pulmonary embolism.
+ventilation and perfusion scans may mean a pulmonary embolism.

 Ventilation and perfusion scans can be done separately or together to